radhofan/Web-Ads-Accessibility/README.md

    <img src="image/README/3.png" alt="Name and Save the VM" width="480" height="320">

 6. **Wait for Import**:
    - The virtual machine will start importing.
-This process may take a few minutes.
+This process may take a 15-30 minutes.
-   - **Note**: If the system resources (RAM, CPU, etc.) are insufficient, you may encounter an error.
+   - **Note**: You don't have to configure resources but while importing if the system resources (RAM, CPU, Space etc.) are insufficient, you may encounter an error.
    <img src="image/README/4.png" alt="Import Process" width="480" height="320">

 7. **Complete Import**: